Meet the Owner

 I have had the privilege of owning dogs all my life.
-Like other dog owners there’s not a moment that goes by that I am not thinking of their well-being and my obligation to provide for my animals as if they were my children.
-Like a mother and a child my day is ruined if I notice my dog is acting out of character.
-Yes some may say it’s slightly neurotic but as you fellow dog owners know, we form family bonds with our animals that are unconditional.
+Like other dog owners, there’s not a moment that goes by that I am not thinking of their well-being and my obligation to provide for my animals as if they were my children.
+Like a mother and a child, my day is ruined if I notice my dog is acting out of character.
+Yes, some may say it’s slightly neurotic but as you fellow dog owners know, we form family bonds with our animals that are unconditional.

 The worst part of owning a dog is when you have to leave them.
 When I worked in the corporate world, I hated leaving my animals from 9-5, and driving out the driveway with them in the window broke my heart.
 They grew depressed and disruptive.
-The truth is dogs are a pack animal and they need and want to be with the alpha dog…that would be me, or you; AKA the dog owner.
+The truth is dogs are pack animals and they need and want to be with the alpha dog…that would be me, or you; AKA the dog owner.
 I also traveled a lot for work, which was very exciting, and I was lucky to have such great opportunities.
 That being said the excitement always turned to anxiety when my thoughts of separation from my dogs would occur to me.
-Who would I have dog sit my dogs?
+Whom would I have dog sit my dogs?
 Would they care for them with kindness and consideration?
 If I booked them at a kennel would they be stuck in a cage for hours on end?
-I found that experienced daily dog care and overnight dog care was almost impossible to find because I was so picky.
+I found that experiencing daily dog care and overnight dog care was almost impossible to find because I was so picky.
 To be fair I am sure my pickiness eliminated other capable dog care providers, which would have been just fine.
-But I needed better then just fine!
+But I needed better than just fine!

 My first job in my new career was with a company called Doody Calls.
 I thought, maybe this was what I would buy.
 I spent a year scooping poop at residential homes (in affluent areas on the North Shore) and commercial park areas.
 I soon became humbled.
 This is the time when friendships sorted themselves out; no one could understand why I would leave a lucrative career for this!
-In all types of weather I dragged around a bucket and a rake in my uniform, drove a lime green truck that told the world I was in the poop business and told myself constantly how much I loved my new job.
-Believe it or not there is a special way to find poop, recognize it in leaves, scoop it into the bucket with a swift twist of the wrist and bag it!
+In all types of weather I dragged around a bucket and a rake in my uniform, drove a lime green truck that told the world I was in the poop business, and told myself constantly how much I loved my new job.
+Believe it or not, there is a special way to find poop, recognize it in leaves, scoop it into the bucket with a swift twist of the wrist, and bag it!
 I became a poop guru.
 I could distinguish between a healthy dog and a sick dog based on their poop.
 I became the poop whisperer and clients 100% appreciated my recommendations when I said that their pooch might have an ailment based on said poop.
-Heck I was saving dog lives and that was making me happy.
+Heck, I was saving dog lives and that was making me happy.

 Not having any experience in owning and operating a dog daycare facility I knew that the best way to gain the experience necessary was to work at one.
 In 2012 I approached the owner of Romp and Roll Dog Daycare in Newbury and convinced him to hire me.
 I told him my goal was to be the manager of his facility someday and he gave me the opportunity to achieve this goal.

 I remember my first day as if were yesterday.
 I took the leash of a very playful dog that proceeded to pull me off my feet and into the air.
-My 120 pound 55 year old body hit the floor.
+My 120-pound 55-year-old body hit the floor.
 I remember calling my boss and tearfully telling him that maybe I was not cut out for the job, but he convinced me to give it a chance.
 I did.

-My departure from Romp and Roll in 2013 was bitter sweet.
+My departure from Romp and Roll in 2013 was bittersweet.
 The sweet part was that I had reached my goal to learn and gain experience, now I needed to own and operate my own Doggie Daycare.
-The bitter part was leaving the dogs that I had become so attached to; you never learn to leave behind the dogs, and the love and happiness that you develop with them.
+The bitter part was leaving the dogs that I had become so attached to; you never learn to leave behind the dogs and the love and happiness that you develop with them.

 It took me several months to let go emotionally of the dogs I left behind.
-A few owners followed me into my new venture because of the bond that was developed between their pets and I.
+A few owners followed me into my new venture because of the bond that was developed between their pets and me.

 In the winter of 2013 after departing Romp and Roll, I opened The Beach Dog Daycare and focused my business on providing overnight dog boarding and pet sitting services in people's homes.
 In 2014 I expanded my services to include full dog daycare focusing on small dogs under 30 pounds and added pick up and drop off services.